Last updated on January 27, 2026

 Kindred Discovery | Illustration by Lake Hurwitz

-Do you think Hakbal is an interesting new commander?
+Do you think Hakbal is an interesting commander?
 Which merfolk commander is your favorite?
 Let me know in the comments or on Draftsim’s X (formerly Twitter).

 Thank you for reading and I look forward to seeing you on the next article!